 In 1997, armed with a digital video camera, Jo travelled to southern Sudan to report on the civil war and came back with video stories that made the top of the news bulletins at the Associated Press TV.

-She was later the Associated Press TV stringer in Singapore covering South East Asia and reported on stories such as the Asian tsunami, the Bali terror attacks, East Timor’s independence, Burma and SARS.
+She later worked for Associated Press in Singapore covering South East Asia and reported on stories such as the Asian tsunami, the Bali terror attacks, East Timor’s independence, Burma and SARS.

-She singlehandedly made a documentary, for BBC4, on the Impact of the tsunami on the surviving staff of an Aceh newspaper.
-They had all lost family members and their homes but they continued to publish their newspaper to help inform their countryfolk on where to get help.
+She made a documentary, for BBC4, on the Impact of the tsunami on the surviving staff of an Aceh newspaper.

 Jo is also a professional photographer specialising in portraits and corporate events.